Azasakhe/Netflix/How-to-export-and-sync-tv-shows-and-movies-in-Kodi-library.md

 - Turn on `Enable custom library folder`
 - Click on `Custom library path`, to set up your preferred folder

+**WARNING: If this setting is changed after you have already exported tv shows or movies, you must reset the database data!
+This implies the loss of all exports!<br/>**

+To reset database, in add-on settings, go to Library page and:
+- Click on `Purge library`

+NOTE: if you are an experienced user, instead of resetting you can move the folders of the files manually

 ### How to synchronize Kodi library with Netflix "My List" of an profile